View

 • Blue – unclear/neutral

-Through this research, I concluded that the common best practices were:
+Through this research, I concluded that the most common best practices were:

 • Sticky navigation gives confidence/clarity of task to user